 WHAT’S IN THE CELL PRACTICE WORKSHEET

-There are two parts for the practice worksheet.
-First, students will mark whether each organelle of nine is in a plant cell (P), an animal cell (A), or both (B).
+There are two parts of the practice worksheet.
+First, students will mark whether each organelle is in a plant cell (P), an animal cell (A), or both (B).
 Next, they will write the correct cell part that matches a description.
 There are 16 total statements in this section.
 Students may need to refer to the content pages to complete this section.

 PLANT AND ANIMAL CELLS HOMEWORK ASSIGNMENT

-The homework assignment also breaks into two parts.
+The homework assignment is split into two parts.
 For the first part, students must match a definition to the correct term from the word bank.
 There are 10 definitions total in this section.
-The second section requires students to answer a total of 10 questions or prompts based on the lesson content.
+The second section requires students to answer 10 questions or prompts based on the lesson content.